jacobsomer/x-web-crawler/README.md

     main()
 ```

-### AutoFollowAgent Methods
+### autofollowAgent Methods

 #### `__init__(self, driver_path, profile_path, github_username=None, github_password=None)`

-Initializes the AutoFollowAgent.
+Initializes the autofollowAgent.

 - `driver_path`: Path to the ChromeDriver executable.
 Download ChromeDriver from [here](https://googlechromelabs.github.io/chrome-for-testing/).
 - `profile_path`: Path to the user profile directory for Chrome.
 To find this, type "chrome://version" into your Chrome browser's address bar, and look for the "Profile Path" variable.